Mare (folklore)

 A mare (mære; Danish, mare; mara; mara, zmora; among many others) is a malicious entity in Germanic and Slavic folklore that sits, walks, or "rides" on people's chests while they sleep, bringing on nightmares.
 When placed on the victim's chest, it is said to have a suffocating effect, and can lead to cold sweats or sleep paralysis.
 It is often a female being with magical abilities for haunting its victim, including the ability to shapeshift.

 Etymology

-The word mare comes (through Middle English mare) from the Old English feminine noun mære (which had numerous variant forms, including mare, mere, and mær).
+The word mare, through Middle English mare, comes from the Old English feminine noun mære, which had numerous variants: mare, mere, mær, etc. It is etymologically unrelated to its homonym mare, meaning female horse.